SwikritiT/swaglabs-tests/blog/blog.md

 ## Comparing Test Execution Speed: Cypress vs Playwright for Modern Test Automation Frameworks

-As the testing world increasingly shifts towards automation, it's essential for tests to run efficiently in a CI/CD environment.
+As the testing world increasingly shifts towards automation, tests must run efficiently in a CI/CD environment.
 Quick feedback on the latest code changes is critical—nobody wants to wait an hour or more to see if their pull request passes.
 Additionally, CI/CD services can be costly, so minimizing execution time directly translates to saving money.
 Every millisecond counts in this modern testing landscape.

-With this in mind, I conducted an experiment to compare the test execution speed of two of today’s most popular modern test automation frameworks: [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/).
+With this in mind, I experimented to compare the test execution speed of two of today’s most popular modern test automation frameworks: [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/).

 If you're not already familiar with these frameworks, here's a brief introduction to each: